KerviRamos/Git-VCS-Resources/README.md

 # GIT - Version Control System

  Git is known for allowing its users to collaborate in large projects, and for keeping track of any files.
-The software, Git, let users retrieve previous versions offiles  at anytime.
+The software, Git, serves as a tool to retrieve previous versions of files at anytime along the project's lifetime.

 The sections below summarizes the directories available in this repository.